 Main Article Content

 In this paper, development progress of a long-range radio communication-based fishing assistant system called e-Nelayan is reported.
-The purpose of the system is to increase the productivity, safety, and welfare of fishermen using mobile phone and long-range radio based system that enables them to report maritime violations, access and exchange information regarding weather, fishing area, and marketplace, as well as communicate with mainland using Android-based mobile phone within extended range.
+The purpose of the system is to increase the productivity, safety, and welfare of fishermen using mobile phone and long-range radio based system that enables them to report maritime violations, access and exchange information regarding weather, fishing area, marketplace, and also communication with mainland using Android-based mobile phone within extended range.
 We used LoRaWAN as a base technology for long-range communication scheme.
 In this work, the test conducted to obtain an insight to e-Nelayan device (LoRa-based) received RSSI and its packet loss.
 The received data collected in a server also includes the GPS tracking data.
-The test results show that our system can reach about 5 km of distance between end-node to the LoRa Gateway within urban area (LoS configuration) and about 2 km for NLOS configuration.
+The test results show that our system reached approximately 5 km of distance between end-node to the LoRa Gateway within urban area (LoS configuration) and about 2 km for NLOS configuration.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Authors who publish with this journal agree to the following terms: